RGerboth/bamazon/README.md

 ## Application Flow - Bamazon Manager

-On launch, Bamazon Manager conntects to the database and presents four options to the user:cldear
+On launch, Bamazon Manager conntects to the database and presents four options to the user:

 ![Bamazon](images/bamazonManager0.PNG)

-The first option, *See All Products*, shows all product in inventory with prices and stock level.
+The first option, *See All Products*, shows all products in inventory with prices and stock level.

 ![Bamazon](images/bamazonManager1.PNG)

 In this example there are 10 items in inventory.
 Being a manager, this user is interested in knowing which items are running low.
-With *View Low Inventory*, the manager can quickly see a list of items that have fewer than 5 units in stock and need to be replenished.
+With *View Low Inventory*, the manager can quickly see a list of items that have fewer than 5 units in stock and that need to be replenished.

 ![Bamazon](images/bamazonManager2.PNG)